Search

 Lifts will be installed at street level on either side of the railway bridge on Great Western Road, making it easier for people with impaired mobility or those travelling with luggage, children, or bicycles to access the platforms.

-The street-level lift entrance will be off-set from the pavement with a glazed canopy and an illuminated vertical concrete plinth sign with the station name.
+The street-level lift entrance will be offset from the pavement with a glazed canopy and an illuminated vertical concrete plinth sign with the station name.

 There are no changes proposed to the stair entrances on either side of the underbridge